Q: I was in a traffic accident when a car turned left in front of me while I was riding my motorcycle. Who is at fault?

 A: Generally, if a traffic accident involves a death, personal injury, or property damage above a specific amount, you must notify the police, who will usually make a written report of the incident.

 Q: If I get into an accident on my motorcycle, should I get a lawyer to help me?

-A: You should definitely enlist an experienced lawyer's help to determine whether you have a legal claim for damages.
-Issues in your potential case, including compliance with traffic laws, motor vehicle regulations, medical treatment issues, and liability, all are best understood by an experienced motorcycle and car accident attorney.
+A: You should talk to a qualified attorney to understand whether you have a valid claim for damages.
+Issues in your case, like compliance with traffic laws, motor vehicle regulations, medical treatment, and liability, all are best understood by an experienced motorcycle and car accident attorney.
 Protect your rights and have your claim reviewed for free by an experienced attorney now.